TanvirNibir/SWE-25/README.md

 ## Getting Started

-Each module directory contains:
+Each early module directory (1.x–5.x) contains:
 - Source code files (`.java`) in the `src/` directory
 - IntelliJ IDEA module file (`.iml`)

-To run any program:
+To run a simple (non-Maven) program:
-1. Navigate to the specific module directory
+1. Navigate to the specific module directory (for example, `cd 1.20`)
 2. Compile the Java files: `javac src/*.java`
 3. Run the main class: `java src/MainClassName`

+Maven-based modules (such as `6.10`, `8.1`, `8.2`, `8.3`, and `Gui`) contain:
+- A `pom.xml` describing dependencies and build configuration
+- Source code in `src/main/java` and tests in `src/test/java` (where applicable)

+To work with a Maven-based module:
+1. Navigate into the module directory (for example, `cd 8.1`)
+2. Run tests or build with: `mvn test` or `mvn clean package`
+3. Open the module in IntelliJ as a Maven project for easier running and debugging

 ## Git Ignore and Build Outputs